Chart Color Schemes

 Maryland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure projects and planning initiatives.
-AreaSearch has identified eight such projects that are expected to impact the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified eight projects that could impact the area.
 Notable projects include the Widening and Upgrade of Minmi Road, Residential Flat Building at John T Bell Drive and Matfen Close, Maryland, Multi-Dwelling Housing at 25-29 Prospero Street, Maryland, and the Maryland Village Shopping Centre Redevelopment.
-The following list details those considered most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.